ferreira-tb/gh-label/README.md

 - [Rust](https://www.rust-lang.org/tools/install)
 - [Tauri](https://tauri.app/v1/guides/getting-started/prerequisites)

 You must make sure that you have the GitHub CLI installed and authenticated.
-You can authenticate with the following command:
+You can login with the following command:

 ```bash
 gh auth login